HenryLHH/fusion/README.md

 ### 💾 Data Availability

-Our dataset to train the offline RL is available on this [Google Drive Link](https://drive.google.com/drive/folders/10T-i_SlHRkB5FKLCa1BO4rpZgw-9x3AN?usp=sharing).
+Our dataset to train the offline RL and imitation learning baselines is available on this [Google Drive Link](https://drive.google.com/drive/folders/10T-i_SlHRkB5FKLCa1BO4rpZgw-9x3AN?usp=sharing).

 ### ❤️ Acknowledgement

-We acknowledge the following related repositories which contributes to some of our baselines in this offline RL libraries for autonomous driving in metadrive:
+We acknowledge the following related repositories which contributes to some of our baselines in this offline RL and imitation learning libraries for autonomous driving in metadrive:

 - ICIL: https://github.com/ioanabica/Invariant-Causal-Imitation-Learning
 - OSRL: https://github.com/liuzuxin/OSRL